msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

 If you are using a large screen, the information panel will be automatically opened for you.
 However, on an average sized screen, the information panel will be closed by default.

-To open the Information Panel, you can tap on the `More` button, located in the top right corner of the Inbound Return view.
+To open the Information Panel, you can tap on the `More` button, located in the top right corner of the Customer Return view.

 You can close by tapping on the `X Close` button, on the top right corner of the information panel.